ao/hivemind/README.md

 - **🔄 Simple yet powerful** - Deploy containers with a clean REST API or straightforward CLI
 - **⚡ Blazing fast** - Built in Rust for minimal resource usage and maximum performance
-- **📦 Youki integration** - Works directly with youki for reliable container operations
+- **📦 Containerd integration** - Works directly with containerd for reliable container operations
 - **🔍 Service Discovery** - Automatic DNS-based service discovery for your applications
 - **🌐 Clustering** - Seamlessly scale from a single node to a distributed cluster
 - **🔒 Volume Management** - Persistent storage for your stateful applications